Sanglorian/orcus/Orcus Classes and Powers - current.md

 Here are some example archetypes, and how you might model them in *Orcus*.

-**Assassin/Ninja:** A mystical rogue can be created with the Mageblade, perhaps coupled with the Brews Poisons kit.
+**Assassin/Ninja:** A mystical slayer can be created with the Mageblade, perhaps coupled with the Brews Poisons kit.
 Exemplifies Speed is another good choice for a kit.
+A non-magical assassin or ninja is best done through the Harlequin class.

 **Barbarian/Berserker:** With its focus on Constitution, the Sylvan class is a good start.
 Any Wild Gift could work for a berserker.
 For kits, Exemplifies Strength is a safe choice and even includes some powers that resemble raging.
 Otherwise a berserker might Eat Monster Hearts, Dabble in Guarding or Worship the God of War, or even Channel Godmind to reflect the influence of a clan spirit or ancestor.